dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](images/toolless.jpg)

-Use a regular plug, and turn it on/off at the power strip.

-Or an inline switch to be extra fancy.
+You can use a regular plug and turn it on/off at the power strip, or an inline switch to be extra fancy.

 Remember to **twist-lock** the output jack!